Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

-Fig. \ref{fig2}b-d depict and analyze the optical properties of the final devices.
+The optical properties of the final devices are shown in Fig. \ref{fig2}b-d.
 The transmission of light through the devices strongly depends on its (linear) polarization, as shown in Fig. \ref{fig2}b.
 Observing light polarized along the short axis of the slots results in a strong color contrast between devices.
 This contrast vanishes when observing light polarized along the long axis.
-Since Device 0 is unstructured its transmission does not depend on polarization.
 The colors of the electrodes suggest that the slots enhance transmission in a certain spectral range.
 This observation is quantified in the transmission spectra $T (\lambda)$ shown in Fig. \ref{fig2}c.
-The transmission spectrum of Device 0 falls off continuously towards longer wavelengths, in agreement with analytical calculations (see Supplementary Information).
 All structured devices exhibit characteristic resonances and enhanced transmission at wavelengths corresponding to the observed colors in Fig. \ref{fig2}b.
-The transmission peak shifts towards longer wavelengths as the aspect ratio of the slots is increased in accordance with Ref. \cite{kleinkoerkamp04,garciavidal05}.
-Fig. \ref{fig2}d exemplarily shows the change in the transmitted spectrum as a function of polarizer angle.
-The resonance completely disappears when the analyzer is oriented along the long axis of the slots.
-The transmission follows a $\cos ^2 \theta$ dependence (see Supplementary Information) \cite{gordon04}. \\[-1.5ex]
+The transmission peak shifts towards longer wavelengths as the aspect ratio of the slots is increased in accordance with Refs. \cite{kleinkoerkamp04,garciavidal05}.
+Fig. \ref{fig2}d shows the change in the transmitted spectrum as a function of polarizer angle.
+The resonance disappears when the analyzer is oriented along the long axis of the slots.
+The transmission follows a $\cos ^2 \theta$ dependence (see Supplementary Information, Section 2) \cite{gordon04}. \\[-1.5ex]